-A graduate of The University of Michigan and The Johns Hopkins University, Penny has taught nonfiction literature and creative writing at various colleges and universities, including Teachers College, Columbia University and Queens College, The City University of New York, where she was a Distinguished Lecturer from 2003-2010.
+A graduate of The University of Michigan and The Johns Hopkins University, Penny has taught nonfiction literature and creative writing at various colleges and universities, including Teachers College, Columbia University and Queens College, The City University of New York, where she was a Distinguished Lecturer.

 “I was born in 1944 in Denver, Colorado, and lived in Portland, Oregon; Seattle, Washington; and Lexington, Kentucky, before my parents settled on the grounds of a state mental hospital in North Warren, Pennsylvania, a village located three miles from Warren, Pennsylvania, a small town located at the confluence of the Allegheny River and the Conewango Creek in the northwest corner of the state.
 My father was a psychiatrist, and we—my mother, who was an artist, and three brothers and I—lived in a house on the grounds of the hospital, a self-contained institution with houses for doctors, buildings for thousands of patients, barns for dairy cows, fields for growing vegetables, and places for recreation—baseball, tennis, kite flying, and field day games.
 When I was eleven years old, a writer and photographer came from New York City to our house to do an article titled “The Strangest Place to Find a Happy Family,” that was published in Redbook Magazine.